-International freshmen can apply using the Common Application, the Coalition Application, or the University of Oregon application.
+International freshmen can apply using the Common Application or the University of Oregon application.
 We do not have a preference.
 Students may choose which one works best for them.

-No, we do not waive the UO application fee, the Common Application fee, or the Coalition application fee for international students except in very rare circumstances.
+No, we do not waive the UO application fee or the Common Application fee for international students except in very rare circumstances.

 No, international students cannot study part time.
 U.S. immigration law requires that all international students on F-1 student visas maintain full-time enrollment.
 To be considered full time, undergraduate students must be registered for a minimum of 12 quarter credits.
 Graduate students must be registered for a minimum of 9 quarter credits to be considered full time.